onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Also somewhere in the beginning about valence - maybe 17:14 - look at the topics - also maybe 35:00

 Status architecture

+> "If doing the right thing is the wrong thing, there’s something fundamentally wrong with the system." - [Jim Rutt](https://youtu.be/RkhZfDXkX74?t=2602)

 Why it is immoral to be of possession of something and fully utilizing it for the benefit of life and others